wekey1998/Ecommerce---SQL-Data-Analytics-Project/README.md

 - **Sales Trend Analysis:** Studying sales performance, including total sales and product popularity.
 - **Order Analytics:** Analyzing the total orders, revenues, shipping times, and more.

+## Data Description
+The dataset used for analysis includes the following tables:

+- **Orders:** Order details, including order IDs, customer IDs, and order timestamps.
+- **Order Items:** Information about the products within each order.
+- **Payments:** Payment methods and amounts for each order.
+- **Products:** Details of products, including product categories and prices.
+- **Reviews:** Customer feedback and review scores for products.
+- **Sellers:** Information about sellers, including seller IDs and locations.

 Data visualizations are created using `matplotlib` and `seaborn` to present the findings clearly.

 ## Requirements